Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the court’s powers to manage cases, the consequences of non-compliance with procedural rules or court orders, and the process for seeking relief from sanctions.
-Focus your revision on:
+For SQE1, you are required to understand the court’s powers to manage cases, the consequences of non-compliance with procedural rules or court orders, and the process for seeking relief from sanctions, with a focus on the following syllabus points:

 - The court’s general case management powers under the Civil Procedure Rules (CPR)